-The Audit Committee is empowered to instruct and retain independent counsel or other advisors, set the pay and compensation for any such advisors and communicate directly with the independent auditor, as it determines necessary to carry out its duties.
+The Audit Committee is empowered to instruct and retain independent counsel or other advisors, set the pay and compensation for any such advisors, and communicate directly with the independent auditor as it determines necessary to carry out its duties.
 We will pay the costs of such advisors.
-The Audit Committee also has oversight responsibility for our internal audit group and function, and reviews and assesses internal audit findings.
-Additional information relating to the Audit Committee is contained in our Annual Information Form for the year ended December 31, 2021, under the heading "Audit Committee" and in Appendix A thereto.
+The Audit Committee also has oversight responsibility for our internal audit group and function and reviews and assesses internal audit findings.
+Additional information relating to the Audit Committee is contained in the Annual Information Form, under the heading "Audit Committee" and in Appendix A thereto.